 Aside from finding an outfit, which I highly recommend, I’ll give ya some quick tips on how to use the squad browser effectively.
-First things first, the browser is located on the pause screen under the social tab, the two guys and the bottom right of your menu bar, and then click the word squad.
+First things first, the browser is located on the pause screen under the social tab.
+Once in the social tab click on where it says squad.
 This is where the browser will be and then the squad roster when you are in one.
 This is also where you leave a squad if you come across a bad one (or use /squad leave in chat).
 Now looking at our options for squads there are a few signs that can help us to figure out what kind of squad it is, so let’s look at those:

 Generally, a serious squad will have an enticing title to get people in.
 There’s nothing wrong with the squad titles like, “You’re bad, we’re bad, lets be bad together” as that’s what I use but it signifies a much more relaxed experience than “SUPER ELITE OUTFIT OPS”.
 I wouldn’t shy away from either though, as when creating an open squad the leader knows (or should know) that they could get newbies and many, including myself, make an effort to help you guys out.
 Oh and some squads have colored titles, this means the SL knows how to use basic HTML color codes so you know they can read at least!